syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 ###Create Class in Service file

 Create the `OlapChartService` class to implement the service methods.
-Inherit the class from `IOlapChartService` interface, which is created automatically when any new service is added.
+Inherit the class from `IOlapChartService` interface, that is created automatically when any new service is added.

 {% highlight c# %}